Exhibition curation, Poster Design, Catalog Design, Illustration

-I was tasked with the challenge of creating promotional materials for the Making Africa exhibition.
+I was tasked with the challenge of creating promotional materials for the Making Africa exhibition, inspired by the 2016 Vitra Design Museum Exhibition: Making Africa.
 The focus was on one designer from the previous exhibition, I chose Tahir Carl Karmali.
 The challenge included creating promotional materials with Tahir Carl Karmali as the face of the exhibition.
 This included designing an exhibition poster, catalog cover, and digital maquette display showcasing Karmali’s work.
 This project asked me to think through different relationships – between text and image, between figure and ground, and between 2-D and 3-D space.

 Overall, the goal was to highlight the museum as a site for design activism, to delve into the aesthetics of display design, and to promote the many facets of contemporary design in Africa.

 What I Did

 “Making challenges the complacency and limits of mass consumption.
 To make something is crucial, because it is an investment in the power of the imagination, but to make also challenges the concept of time in the context of industrial and post-industrial production, where making is super automated and undifferentiated.
 One of the things that destroy many African economies is the import of cheap goods.
 So we need to take up the political unity of making, the renegade practice of making as a form of investigating new tropes, new concepts and new industries within the African context.”

 I used inspiration from the previous exhibition materials and Tahir’s pieces of work.
 I did my research on Tahir Carl Karmali and his style of work.
 My goal was to create a minimal design that still was able to be connected to this artist’s core elements featured within his work.
 My inspiration came from the technical elements commonly featured within his pieces.